-A) Developing the product
+A) Developing the products

 - The development of the product is done through appropriated stages: prototypes, pre-launch and mass production.
 Review, verification and validation at each stage of the product's development is regularly done, including customer satisfaction needs.
-A model management plan is defined and applied (identification, documentation and management of evolutions). - Multidisciplinary teams prepare and validates the different stages.
-A quality representative validates the conformity of the product obtained at each step. - A risk analysis, such as Failure Mode and Effect Analysis (FMEA) is used.
+A model management plan is defined and applied (identification, documentation and management of evolutions). - Multidisciplinary team prepares and validates the different stages.
+A quality representative validates the conformity of the product obtained at each step.
+Validation is documented.
+For each point specifying a validation step: every validation is documented and recorded. - A risk analysis, such as Failure Mode and Effect Analysis (FMEA) is used.
 When necessary, the link with customer product requirements is established.
-Risk analysis is regularly updated.
-Production personnel contribute to risk analysis (ex: FMEA) creation. - A specific control (product verification) plan is defined and applied during each development step (including test, checking, inspection).
+The risk analysis is regularly updated.
+Production staff contributes to risk analysis (eg: FMEA).
+The scope of the risk analysis must include any reworked products. - A specific control (product verification) plan is defined and applied during each development step (including test, checking, inspection).
 It includes, when necessary, actions to guarantee customer requirements.
 It is managed by a designated person.
-The quality plan is clearly linked with the Risk Analysis (EX: FMEA study). - Multidisciplinary team prepares and validates the different stages.
-A quality representative validates the conformity of the product obtained at each step.
+The quality plan is clearly linked with the Risk Analysis (EX: FMEA study).